daveliao/sil_scripts/README.md

 # sil_scripts
-My SIL recipes, for use in Power Scripts.
+My SIL recipes, for use in products like Power Scripts.